 Content personalization and automated drip email campaigns are two marketing automation tactics with relatively low barriers to entry, which makes them a surefire way to take your digital marketing strategy to the next level.
 With a bit of insight into your customers' journey, some primary data collection, and a few website tweaks, you can take your first steps into marketing automation.

 Content Personalization: What Is It?

-Content personalization shows different messages to different customers based on their previous interactions with your business.
+Content personalization shows different messages to different customers specifically tailored to the individuals based on their previous interactions with your business.

 How Does Content Personalization Work?

 Content personalization often begins with cookies—you tag the users' browser with a cookie so you can track the pages they've visited, the products they've added to their carts, completed purchases, or any other behavior you deem important.
 Then, you can craft and display different versions of your message (or different messages entirely) based on these behaviors or conversions.
 When done correctly, cookies create customized experiences for your customers, which they prefer because it supports their individual needs.

 There are many different tools and platforms that enable content personalization, many of which we have implemented on behalf of our clients.
 In the example below, you can see a clear change in the primary call-to-action on the homepage after a customer has made a purchase.

 Because we know what the customer previously ordered, we change/personalize the call-to-action to target a repeat order.
 Not only does this let customers know they are in the right place, it makes it easier for them to purchase the products they want with minimal effort.

 A new user will see the generalized introduction headline and "View All Custom Wristbands" button to encourage them to explore the website and offerings, and purchase then purchase the product.

 A returning / existing customer will see a headline specific to returning users and a "Visit Your Account" button for faster, easier process for re-purchasing a previous order.